Solar Panel Cost Guide in Easton, MD (2024 Update)

 How much does it cost to install solar panels in Easton?

-The average cost of solar panels in Easton is about $17,700 for a 5-kW system and $35,400 for a 10-kW system before the ITC, but the actual cost will depend on stuff such as the model of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Easton is about $17,700 for a 5-kW system and $35,400 for a 10-kW system before the ITC, but the real cost will depend on things like the type of solar panels you want, what size system you need and how much energy you consume.

-Solar panels can be a good investment for a majority of homeowners, but they might not be worth it for everyone.
-If your home doesn't get enough sunlight and/or your power bills are already reasonably low, solar panels might not be for you.
+Solar panels can be a great investment for a majority of homeowners, but they might not be worth it for everyone.
+If your home doesn't get a lot of direct sunlight and/or your electricity bills are already reasonably low, solar panels might not be for you.

 What solar power system size is right for my home?